 Did you know that your baby's salivary glands start working between two and three months of age?
-Your infant may go from dry and content to fussy and drooly seemingly overnight.
-Add in the extra pain of teething which can start as early as 4 months according to Parent 24, and your little one may drool so much that it actually causes teething rashes.
+According to the Journal of International Medicine and Dentistry, the process of tooth eruption generally referred to as teething is a natural process and may create some discomfort in infants.
+Add in the extra pain of teething, and your little one may drool so much that it actually causes teething rashes.

 A teething rash is usually redness or dry skin around the mouth, chin and even the cheeks.
 Although it's not usually something to be worried about, it can cause some discomfort.
 Understanding what's causing your baby's rash — and the best way to deal with it — can help you offer more comfort and care during those crucial teething phases.

 Teething Rash and Its Symptoms

 Your child's salivary glands start working around the same time that teething can start, doubling the effect on your baby's sensitive skin.
 It's important to note, however, what is actually causing your baby's rash.
 A teething rash accompanies excess drooling and other teething symptoms, including the following:

 - Trouble sleeping or irritability at night

 According to the Indian Dental Association, teeth begin to appear only about six months after birth.
 In the initial few years, all 20 baby teeth will eventually push through the gums and by the age of 3 most children will have their full set of teeth.
 If your baby has a rash but doesn't seem to be drooling much or doesn't have other teething symptoms, talk to your doctor.
 They can put together all of the clues to decide whether your baby's rash is directly related to teething or the result of another skin condition.